 I prefer to work with clients on monthly retainer (3 months minimum) that includes strategy and proactive communication consulting with cross functional teams across engineering, product and content.

 What I charge:

-Pricing will be provided after our initial discovery call where we discuss internal resources, goals and your budget.
+Pricing and project scope will be provided after our initial discovery call where we discuss internal resources, goals and your budget.

 Ready to get started?
 Get in touch for a free consultation.

 More and more, I see that search engine optimization is more than a set of keywords you optimize against.
 SEO is integrated into the entire business strategy because it’s the only marketing channel that touches every phase of the customer journey as they find, engage and transact with your business.